nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/w15c2/tusk/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* At app launch: Initializing the components in the correct sequence, and connecting them up with each other.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* At shut down: Shutting down the components and invoking cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Three of those classes play important roles at the architecture level.